Karlie Kloss: 2011–2014: Recognition and success

 Kloss renewed her contract with Christian Dior for the third season in a row in 2011.
-The photographer Gabrielle Revere was commissioned by Life magazine to photograph her for the cover of a special print issue handed out during New York Fashion Week in September 2011.
+The photographer Gabrielle Revere was commissioned by Life magazine to photograph her for the cover of a special print issue distributed during New York Fashion Week in September 2011.
 The photo story inside the issue was photographed during the summer of 2011 and shows her at couture shows in Paris, New York City, and her hometown of St. Louis.
 That fall, she made her debut in the Victoria's Secret Fashion Show.

 In 2012, Kloss was featured on the September covers of British Vogue, Japanese Vogue, Harper's Bazaar Russia, and Numéro.
 She appeared in campaign ads for Juicy Couture, Stefanel, Elie Saab, and Jean Paul Gaultier.
 She co-hosted the revival of the MTV series House of Style with fellow model Joan Smalls.
 Just before appearing in the Victoria's Secret Fashion Show in 2012, Kloss had her long hair cut into a bob, which was subsequently called the "Karlie".
 One of her outfits was cut out of the Victoria's Secret broadcast as it contained a Native American headdress that was deemed offensive.

 In 2013, Kloss was the face of Donna Karan, Lacoste, and Lanvin campaigns.
 Kloss worked with Victoria's Secret on their 2013 summer swimwear video.
 She was also the red carpet host of the 2013 MTV Movie Awards pre-show.
 In April, Kloss starred alongside Daria Strokous, Monika Jagaciak, and Iris Strubegger in Louis Vuitton's Alma bag campaign.
 In 2013, Kloss was named as one of the new ambassadors for Coach, Inc. and starred in the accessory maker's fall 2013 campaign.